laravel/nova-docs/src/actions/registering-actions.md

 }
 ```

-You may also configura the URL to be unique for a resource by defining a Sole Action:
+You may also configure the URL to be unique for a resource by defining a Sole Action:

 ```php
 Action::openInNewTab('Visit User Profile', function ($user) {